 The Mississippi Gulf Coast National Heritage Area is a partnership of communities, businesses, governmental agencies, non-profit organizations, and individuals who value the region's rich cultural and environmental diversity, history, natural beauty, and traditions.
 This partnership presents the Mississippi Gulf Coast's distinctive story in terms of its national significance.
 Visitors experience the Heritage Area through a set of integrated themes that forefronts the Coast's unique qualities and emphasizes the important role the region has played in the history of the United States.

 The enabling legislation designated the Mississippi Department of Marine Resources as the coordinating entity for the Heritage Area, in consultation with the Mississippi Department of Archive and History.
-MDMR is responsible of the coordination of development and implementation of the management Plan.
+MDMR is responsible for the coordination of development and implementation of the Management Plan.

 Authorization of Appropriations to carry out this Act is $10,000,000, of which not more than $1,000,000 may be made available for any fiscal year.